 FAST NOTE about the drinks in Sri Lanka

 Concentrate on the coconuts if you like fresh juice, this is the best.
 And traditional beverage like the “Ginger beer” which has no alcohol in contradiction with name.

 Alcoholic drinks are expensive and not available in normal stores.
 You need to go to the “Alcohol shop” for a beer or any stronger beverage.
 The “Arrack” would be the local brandy made of coconut.
-Also rum is commonly used for cocktails, still expensive like all the rest.
-Sri Lankans are not a drinking nation, because they are very religious and most of religions disapprove of alcohol consumption especially in big quantities.
+Also, rum is commonly used for cocktails, still expensive like all the rest.
+Sri Lankan are not a drinking nation, because they are very religious and most religions disapprove of alcohol consumption especially in big quantities.
 So here is an easy selection between consumers.
 The Government makes you pay more either to disengage you from drinking, either to collect from tourists bigger prices to remind them of their home-countries.
 It is a win-win for the local economy.